HeatherNelson1/Customer_Scheduling_Application/README.md

 # Customer_Scheduling_Application
-Software allows user to schedule and manage appointments and customers
+Software allows user to schedule and manage appointments and customers.
+Completed this application as part of WGU coursework for C195/Software II (Java development) and submitted as final captstone.

-### The WGU C195 Software II Project
+### WGU  Capstone
 The project emphasizes the application of key software engineering principles, object-oriented programming (OOP) concepts, and best practices learned throughout the course.
 Below are the main requirements of the project:

 1. Core Functionality: